-Chapter 5 discusses an approach under which information on intangibles is provided indirectly, by communicating on the expenses recognised for a period that are expected to benefit future periods and risk/opportunity factors that may affect future performance of an entity.
-As a result, the information provided under this approach does not provide a measure of 'the stock' of intangibles but provides information to help users assess the future profitability/margins and/or projected future cash flows resulting from changes in the contribution of intangibles.
+Chapter 5 discusses an approach under which information on intangibles is provided indirectly, by communicating on the expenses recognised for a period that are expected to benefit future periodsnon-capitalised costs and risk/opportunity factors that may affect future performance of an entity.
+As a result, the information provided under this approach does not provide a measure of 'the stock' of intangibles, but provides information to help users assess the future profitability/margins and/or projected future cash flows resulting from changes in the contribution of intangibles.
 Relevant information is thus information to assess whether the current margins can be maintained, enhanced or will decrease in future periods.
 That is, information on factors that change (the contribution of) intangibles, rather than information on the value of intangibles.
 Changes in how intangibles affect performance can arise from the entity's investments and disinvestments in intangibles and from risk/opportunity factors.
 Chapter 5 accordingly considers an approach under which an entity should provide information on:

-- Expenses recognised in a period that could be considered to relate to benefits that will be recorded in future periods.
-This chapter discusses both an approach under which an entity provides information to help users in their assessments of what recognised expenses relate to future periods and an approach under which an entity's management provides its assessment on which recognised expenses that relate to future earnings. - Factors that could affect (the contribution of) both recognised and unrecognised intangibles.
+- Expenses recognised inCosts of a period that are not capitalised but could be considered to relate to benefits that will be recorded in future periods.
+This chapter discusses both an approach under which an entity provides information to help users in their assessments of what recognised expenses relatecosts relates to future periods and an approach under which an entity's management provides its assessment on which recognised expenses non-capitalised costs that relate to future earnings. - Factors that could affect (the contribution of) both recognised and unrecognised intangibles.
 Under the approach discussed in this chapter, it is considered that sufficient information on risk/opportunity factors that could affect the contribution of intangibles to the financial performance of an entity would generally be provided if entities disclose information on risk/opportunity factors that are material and specific to the entity.

-One of the advantages of the approach is that a fixed terminology to be used to distinguish between different intangibles is not necessary for providing additional information on the expenses of a period.
-However, a fixed terminology for types of expenses may be needed.
+One of the advantages of the approach is that a fixed terminology to be used to distinguish between different intangibles is not necessary for providing additional information on the expensescosts of a period.-that are not capitalised.
+However, a fixed terminology for types of expensescosts may be needed.
 Also, as the approach is based on the combined effect on earnings at entity level, the approach caters for the fact that often intangibles do not create much value on a stand-alone basis but together with other intangibles and assets.

-One of the disadvantages of the approach of providing additional information on the expenses of a period is that information on the effectiveness of the investments is not reflected (and IFRS performance figures will still be distorted) and the information will thus not be so useful for assessing management's stewardship.
+OneSome of the disadvantages of the approach of providing additional information on the expenses of a period isuncapitalised costs are that information on the effectiveness of the investments isare not reflected (and IFRS performance figures will still be distorted) and the information will thus not be so useful for assessing management's stewardship.
 However, other aspects of the management's stewardship will be provided by disclosing how the entity is dealing with risks and opportunity factors.